omnibenchmark/omnibus/README.md

 ## Install omnibus

-Install omnibus in a docker image, locally, or in a virtual environment
+Install omnibus in a docker image or locally

 ### Build docker image (Recommended)